pytorch/torchdynamo/documentation/TROUBLESHOOTING.md

 <img src="./images/torchinductor_backend.png" width=600>

 With TorchInductor as the chosen backend, AOTAutograd is used to generate the backward graph from the forward graph captured by torchdynamo.
 It's important to note that errors can occur during this tracing and also while TorchInductor lowers the forward and backward graphs to GPU code or C++.
 A model can often consist of hundreds or thousands of FX nodes, so narrowing the exact nodes where this problem occurred can be very difficult.
-Fortunately, there are tools availabe to automatically minify these input graphs to the nodes which are causing the issue the issue.
+Fortunately, there are tools availabe to automatically minify these input graphs to the nodes which are causing the issue.
 The first step is to determine whether the error occurs during tracing of the backward graph with AOTAutograd or during TorchInductor lowering.
 As mentioned above in step 2, the `"aot_eager"` backend can be used to run only AOTAutograd in isolation without lowering.
 If the error still occurs with this backend, this indicates that the error is occurring during AOTAutograd tracing.

 Here's an example: